jbkunst/highcharter/README.md

 ## How to start

-There are a lot of vignettes to show how highcharter works.
-You can check:
+There are a lot of vignettes to show how highcharter works and what you can do:

 - `vignette("highcharter")` explore the basics of the package.
 - `vignette("showcase")` to see how much highcharts is flexible in terms of customization and design.
 - `vignette("highcharts-api")` show the main functions to configure charts with the implemented Highcharts API.
+- `vignette("highchartsjs-api-basics")` explain the relationship between the highchartsJS API and highcharter.

 ## Licence